0x1eef/xchan.rb/README.md

 The channel is implemented with an unnamed
 <code><a href=https://rubydoc.info/stdlib/socket/UNIXSocket.pair>UNIXSocket</a></code>,
 and serialization.
-There are multiple serializers to choose from.
+There are multiple serializers to choose from ( [`Marshal`](https://www.rubydoc.info/stdlib/core/Marshal) is the default).
-[`Marshal`](https://www.rubydoc.info/stdlib/core/Marshal)
-is the default.
 Safety from race conditions is provided by an advisory lock that allows only one process to read from, or write to a channel at a given time.

 ## Examples